The IIJ 2026 Freelance Journalism Conference

 Session 3: Pitch Fest: Live Feedback from Editors

 A first for the IIJ: We’re taking the pitching live!
-Submit your pitches in the run-up to the 2026 IIJ Freelance Conference, and we’ll select a handful of lucky winners who will have the chance to pitch their story on camera to a panel of editors.
+A handful of lucky journalists will pitch their story on camera to a panel of editors.
 The audience will learn by example what works to pique the interest of editors – and sell your next story.

 2:15 pm - 2:45 pm ET